Master Digital Marketing, WordPress, SEO

 BAD FONT?

 If that is what you are thinking of, then let me put some light on it.
-Actually, the font makes a lot of impact on blogs and websites.
+The font has a lot of impact on blogs and websites.

 The more you know about the fonts, helps better to choose the best for your blog.
-Okay, lets, hop into and understand how it works and what’s the theory behind it?
+Okay, let, hop into and understand how it works and what’s the theory behind it.

 A vast range of fonts has been designed by the developers that have made the professional designers and developers make their websites and blogs look much prettier.

-I am Pretty sure you are facing such trouble to choose the best font too, and eventually, a lot of question arises,
+I am Pretty sure you are facing such trouble choosing the best font too, and eventually, a lot of question arises,

 • which fonts are the easiest to read (the pleasing font is always acceptable)